Life is not merely being alive, but being well. ....Martial

 Generally, foods with glycemic index of 55 or less are considered to be low in glycemic index; 56 – 69 as medium; and 70 and above as high.

-The following table contains a list of common foods (fruits, vegetables, grain products, dairy products etc. ) and their glycemic index.
+In the following tables are lists of common foods (fruits, vegetables, grain products, dairy products etc. ) and their glycemic index.
 The data was compiled by an Australian nutritionist Jennie Brand-Miller and her group based on analysis of glycemic index data published world-wide between 1981 – 2007.
+The values are based on glucose reference scale and averages ± standard error

 High Carbohydrate foods Glycemic Index